ertekin-research-group/CLAMM/CLAMM_Fit/README.md

 ```bash
 cd ./CLAMM_Fit
 ```
 Then update the `param_in` file as needed.
-(For this example, no updates are nessisary):
+(For this example, no updates are necessary):
 ```yaml
 # main
 do_count: True                          # define whether to count or not